Oluwafemijohn1/fundall-assessment/README.md

 1. Jetpack libraries ( ViewModel, jetpack navigations, retrofit, coil, daggar hilt, metrail library, datastore.)
 2.
 ### Steps to run the app
 1. Ensure you have the latest version of android studio in your machine.
+You can download it [here](https://developer.android.com/studio)
 2.